TheAlgorithms/Algorithms-Explanation/en/Data Structures/Tries/trie.md

 # Standard Trie Operations

 1) insert(): inserts the string into the trie.
-2) search(): searches for the string within the stack.
+2) search(): searches for the string within the trie.

 # Building a Trie

+## Building a node for the elements of the trie

-To start building a trie, you first need to define a node with the revelant properties needed for any trie.
+To start building a trie, you first need to define a node with the revelant attributes needed for any trie.

 ```
 class Node:
-    def __init__(self, val:string=None, isword:bool=False):
+    def __init__(self, val:string=None, is_word:bool=False):
         self.val = val
-        self.isword = isword
+        self.is_word = is_word
         self.children = {}
 ```